-- 2.3 Residency programs that are in pre-candidate, candidate, preliminarily accredited, and conditionally accredited status or are ASHP-accredited must adhere to the rules of the Resident Matching Program (RMP) process set forth in Rules for the Resident Matching Program). - 2.4 The RPD must provide residents who are accepted into the program with a letter outlining their acceptance to the program.
+- 2.3 ASHP-accredited, provisionally accredited, and application-submitted residency programs must adhere to the rules of the Resident Matching Program (RMP). - 2.4 RPDs must provide residents who are accepted into the program with a letter outlining their acceptance to the program.
 Information on the terms and conditions of the appointment must also be provided in a manner consistent with that provided to pharmacists within the organization conducting the residency.
-Acceptance by residents of these terms and conditions must be documented prior to the beginning of the residency. - 2.5 The residency program must provide a sufficient complement of professional and technical pharmacy staff to ensure appropriate supervision and preceptor guidance to all residents. - 2.6 The residency program must provide residents an area in which to work, access to appropriate technology, access to extramural educational opportunities (e.g., AMCP national meetings, ASHP Midyear Clinical Meeting, other pharmacy association meetings, a regional residency conference), and sufficient financial support to fulfill the responsibilities of the program. - 2.7 Policies concerning professional, family, and sick leave and the effect such leaves would have on the resident's ability to complete the residency program must be documented. - 2.8 The residency program must be capable of providing population and individual patient care activities necessary for development of residents' competence in the outcomes required in Principle 4 of this Standard. - 2.9 The RPD will award a certificate of residency to those who complete the program.
-Reference must be made in the residency certificate that the program is accredited by ASHP in partnership with AMCP.
-The certificate must be issued in accordance with the provisions of the ASHP Regulations on Accreditation of Pharmacy Residencies1 and signed by the RPD and the chief executive officer (or designee) of the organization.
-A certificate must not be issued to anyone who does not complete the program's requirements.

-Interpretation of Requirement 2.8: For large corporate entities in which it is impractical to involve the chief executive officer in signing residency certificates, it is the intent of this requirement that an appropriate executive with ultimate authority over the residency join the RPD in signing the certificate of residency.

-2.10 The RPD must ensure the program's compliance with the provisions of the current version of the ASHP Regulations on Accreditation of Pharmacy Residencies1.
+- Acceptance by residents of these terms and conditions must be documented prior to the beginning of the residency. - 2.5 The residency program must provide a sufficient complement of professional and technical pharmacy staff to ensure appropriate supervision and preceptor guidance to all residents. - 2.6 The residency program must provide residents an area in which to work, access to appropriate technology, access to extramural educational opportunities (e.g., Midyear Clinical Meeting, other pharmacy association meetings, a regional residency conference), and sufficient financial support to fulfill the responsibilities of the program. - 2.7 Policies concerning professional, family, and sick leave and the effect such leaves would have on the resident's ability to complete the residency program must be documented. - 2.8 The RPD will award a certificate of residency to those who complete the program.
+Reference must be made in the residency certificate that the program is accredited by ASHP and, if appropriate, its corresponding partner.
+The certificate must be issued in accordance with the provisions of the ASHP Regulations on Accreditation of Pharmacy Residencies2 and signed by the RPD and the chief executive officer of the organization.
+A certificate must not be issued to anyone who does not complete the program's requirements. - Interpretation of Requirement 2.8: For large corporate entities in which it is impractical to involve the chief executive officer in signing residency certificates, it is the intent of this requirement that an appropriate executive with ultimate authority over the residency join the RPD in signing the certificate of residency. - 2.9 The RPD must ensure the program's compliance with the provisions of the current version of the ASHP Regulations on Accreditation of Pharmacy Residencies2.